+Are microwaves bad for your health?
 Almost every American home has a microwave oven.
 The convenience they offer is undeniable.
-But despite the widespread use of microwave ovens and their excellent safety record, some people have lingering doubts that cooking food with microwaves somehow makes food less healthy by zapping away nutrients.
+But despite the widespread use of microwave ovens and their excellent safety record, some people have lingering doubts that cooking food with microwaves somehow makes food less healthy by zapping the nutrients out of food.
 Does cooking with microwaves do that?
+Is microwave food healthy?

-Understanding how microwave ovens work can help clarify the answer to this common question.
+Understanding how microwave ovens work can help clarify the answer to these common questions.
 Microwave ovens cook food using waves of energy that are similar to radio waves but shorter.
 These waves are remarkably selective, primarily affecting water and other molecules that are electrically asymmetrical — one end positively charged and the other negatively charged.
 Microwaves cause these molecules to vibrate and quickly build up thermal (heat) energy.

 Some nutrients break down when they're exposed to heat, whether it is from a microwave or a regular oven.
 Vitamin C is perhaps the clearest example.
 But because microwave cooking times are shorter, cooking with a microwave does a better job of preserving vitamin C and other nutrients that break down when heated.

 As far as vegetables go, cooking them in water robs them of some of their nutritional value because the nutrients leach out into the cooking water.
 For example, boiled broccoli loses glucosinolate, the sulfur-containing compound that may give the vegetable its cancer-fighting properties (as well as the taste that many find distinctive and some find disgusting).
 Is steaming vegetables — even microwave steaming — better?
 In some respects, yes.
 For example, steamed broccoli holds on to more glucosinolate than boiled or fried broccoli.